One of the three biggest expenses most families have is transportation costs.

 Most of us will see this in the form of tax refunds, job bonuses, raises, or even credit card rewards.

-If you’re on the receiving end of any type of windfall, consider putting at least a portion of it your loan’s principle to pay it off faster.
+If you’re on the receiving end of any type of windfall, consider putting at least a portion of it into your loan’s principal to pay it off faster.

 Ways to Find or Make Extra Money

 Now that you know how to apply extra money to pay off your car faster, here are some tips on how to actually find the extra cash to use.

 If you’ve been able to save money by eliminating some lower priority expenses, consider re-budgeting that savings specifically to your loan.